-This is screwed onto the carburetter intake and it required to be dismantled and cleaned periodically, say, every thousand miles (1,500 km.).
-Removal of the clip screw on the perforated band allowed the whole unit to be dismantled.
-Wash the filter element thoroughly in petrol, allow to dry, and re-assemble.
+This is built into the carburetter intake bell and it requires to be dismantled and cleaned periodically, say, every thousand miles (1,500 km.).
+To do this, release the clip bolt, and take the bell off.
+Soak it thoroughly in petrol, allow it to dry, and reassemble.
 Failure to clean the filter regularly may cause it to become partially choked with a consequent deterioration in petrol consumption and performance.